jtudelag/OCP_Killer_Features/OCPv3.3/README.md

 ## [Egress Firewall](https://docs.openshift.com/container-platform/3.3/admin_guide/managing_pods.html#admin-guide-limit-pod-access-egress)
 Cluster admins can now limit the addresses that some or all pods can access from within the cluster.

 OCP uses EgressNetworkPolicies to achieve this.
-NetworkPolicyObjects are project scoped, so all the pods of a project are affected by them.
+NetworkPolicy objects are project scoped, so all the pods of a project are affected by them.
 Multiple EgressNetworkPolicies can be created by project.In case of rule collision, rules are checked in order, and the first one that matches is enforced.
 Only IPs can be used to define the rules (URLs are not valid).